victronenergy/dynamic-ess/README.md

 - your predicted consumption
 - the grid cost per kWh
 - the battery cost per kWh
+- the VAT percentage
+- is feed-in possible
+- allow control over the feed-in variable

 If all of these values are known, VRM can make a calculated optimum setpoint available via its application programming interface (API).
 The _dynamic ess_ node